Strategic vs. Tactical Threat Intelligence

 To Conclude

-Understanding the differences between strategic and tactical threat intel and realizing the importance of both can substantially reinforce an organization’s capability to deal with present and future threats, with a proper way to respond to them.
+Understanding the differences between strategic and tactical threat intel and realizing the importance of both can substantially reinforce an organization’s capability to deal with present and future threats, in a proper way to respond to them.
 The point to be noted is that organizations need to consume all types of intel to understand their security threat environment in detail and design and implement defensive measures accordingly.

 Share Blog Post